 So there you have it from the protectors of our foods and drugs in America.
 Apparently, a little poison, used daily and absorbed through the skin of the mouth and ingested by swallowing in small amounts is okey-dokey.
 That train of thinking must fall under the FDA category of GRAS, Generally Regarded As Safe.

 We know that 4 ounces of most toothpastes can kill a small child, yet, we have no fear of letting our skin absorb it two or three times a day for eighty plus years.
 A closer look will tell you how dangerous toothpaste is for your body.

-You will find ingredients such as fluoride, which is absolutely toxic to the human body and designated as a drug by the FDA; saccharine, a known carcinogen; titanium dioxide which whitens teeth and white paint; carrageenan, a seaweed byproduct known to cause stomach and bowel upsets while inflaming the body; sodium lauryl sulfate, another known carcinogen and formaldehyde are at the top of the list of usual ingredients.
+You will find ingredients such as fluoride, which is absolutely toxic to the human body and designated as an "unapproved" drug by the FDA; saccharine, a known carcinogen; titanium dioxide which whitens teeth and white paint; carrageenan, a seaweed byproduct known to cause stomach and bowel upsets while inflaming the body with links to cancer; sodium lauryl sulfate, another known carcinogen and formaldehyde are at the top of the list of usual ingredients.
 Combined with those are dangerous dyes and petroleum products that have no business in the human body.